mirage/mirage-www/tmpl/wiki/xen-on-cubieboard2.md

     (d6) Initialising timer interface
     ...

-You can now try [running a Mirage unikernel](/blog/introducing-xen-minios-arm).
+You can now try [running a MirageOS unikernel](/blog/introducing-xen-minios-arm).